AlfredoGvz/event-planing-project-api/README.md

 # Database Setup

 This project uses PostgreSQL as the database for storing and retrieving data.
-You can configure the database to run locally or connect to a hosted instance.
+You may choose to experiment with different database systems, but bear in mind that they will have a different set up process from PostgreSQL.
+You can configure the Postgres database to run locally or connect to a hosted instance.
 Here's how you can set up and manage the database:

+## Locally

+Install PostgreSQL on your machine.

+1. Download and install PostgreSQL from the official website or through your package manager.
+2. Follow the installation steps and set a password for the default postgres user.
+3. You can manage your database using the SQL shell (psql) or a graphical tool like pgAdmin.

+## Database Cloud Hosting

+For deploying the database for this project, I chose Aiven, a platform that offers fully managed open-source data services in the cloud.
+Their [documentation](https://aiven.io/docs/get-started) is clear and easy to follow.
+However, you may choose a different hosting provider based on your preferences.
+Keep in mind that each platform will have its own setup process and pricing structure, so consider these factors when selecting your provider.